DataDog/documentation/content/en/tracing/compatibility_requirements/php.md

 #### Deep call stacks on PHP 5

 The call stack is limited on PHP 5.
-See the [troubleshooting page][3] for more details.
+See the [deep call stack troubleshooting page][3] for more details.

 ## Further Reading